WebAssembly

 Rule(s)

-Once installed Wasmtime, which comes with a Command Line Interface (CLI), runtime version may be displayed.
+Once installed, Wasmtime comes with a Command Line Interface -CLI-, version may be displayed

 wasmtime -V